We are a social club who enjoy each other's company. We contribute actively within our community and on the international stage.

 The International Committee continues to promote this link & club members make regular visits to Nepal to visit the projects.
 Our efforts in Nepal have inspired many other clubs within District 1100 to join us in the work in Nepal, and 3 health posts and one school have been built with contributions from other clubs.

 We are very grateful to them for this past and ongoing support and very proud that our current international Chair, Tim Mitchell, was honoured as a Rotary Champion of Change for his work to improve the lives of remote communities in Nepal.Visit The Pahar Trust

-Know Your Blood Pressure: This event is run in conjunction with the Stroke Association and the Rotary Club of Bristol organised their event for the 15th time in the main Bristol shopping centre.
-A team of volunteers, including doctors, medical students, nurses and Rotarians checked over 160 people's blood pressure during the day.
-Although many people now have their blood pressure checked regularly by their GP, or do it themselves, we identified more than 10 people who seemed to have unexpectedly high blood pressure & recommended that they visit their GP in the next few days.
-A much larger number were recommended to have a further check done in the next month.
+Know Your Blood Pressure: This event is run in conjunction with the Stroke Association and the Rotary Club of Bristol.
+Although many people now have their blood pressure checked regularly by their GP, or do it themselves, we identify people who seemed to have unexpectedly high blood pressure & recommended that they visit their GP in the next few days.
+Some are recommended to have a further check done in the next month.

 Julian Trust -The club has supported The Julian Trust and its work for the homeless for many years in various ways.
 There are regular collections of items requested.